 Parylene conformal coating is a thin coating applied in vapor form and adheres to all areas of the board.
 The final product is lighter, less bulky, and easier to repair.
 Because it is non-liquid, comprehensive coverage is easier.
 This process checks all the boxes for waterproofing: it is thin enough but offers complete coverage.

 The solution is simple.
 Parylene coating is your best choice when it comes to making a waterproof printed circuit board.
 Want to learn more about parylene and its advantages?
-Call Advanced Coating today!
+Get in touch!